 Refugee Week is Australia’s peak annual activity to raise awareness about the issues affecting refugees and celebrate the positive contributions made by refugees to Australian society.
 Originally celebrated in 1986, Refugee Week coincides with World Refugee Day (20 June).

-In 2017, Refugee Week will be held from Sunday 18 June to Saturday 24 June.All organisations and individuals holding events as part of Refugee Week are encouraged to link their activities to the national theme.
+When history looks back will it be to see them standing alone or will it see we were standing #WithRefugees’.All organisations and individuals holding events as part of Refugee Week are encouraged to link their activities to the national theme.